Integral Diophantine approximation on varieties: Introduction

 has infinitely many solutions with coprime $(p,q)\in \ZZ^2$?
 If $x\in \QQ$, then it is easy to see that $\alpha=1$.
 For irrational algebraic $x$, this question has been famously answered by K.~Roth \cite{Roth}: $\alpha =2$.

 McKinnon~\cite{McK} has proposed a geometric variant of this problem, which he studied together with M.~Roth~\cite{McK-Roth}: instead of an algebraic number, $x$ becomes a geometric point on a projective variety $X$ over a number field $k$; the rational number $p/q$ becomes a rational point $y$ on $X$, the difference $|x-p/q|$ becomes an appropriately constructed distance $d_v(x,y)$ for a fixed place $v$, and $|q|$ becomes the height $H_L(y)$, where $H_L$ is a height function associated with an ample line bundle $L$ on $X$, which is a measure of the ``complexity'' of rational points.
-Given such $x\in X(\overline{k})$ and an ample line bundle $L$, the \emph{approximation constant} $\alpha_v(x;L)$ is the supremum of positive real numbers $a$ such that
+Given such $x\in X(\overline{k})$ and an ample line bundle $L$, the \emph{approximation constant} $\alpha_v(x;L)$ is the infimum of positive real numbers $a$ such that

 has infinitely many solutions with $y\in X(k)$; it measures how well $x$ can be approximated by rational points.
-K.~Roth's Theorem can then be interpreted as giving the answer for $X=\PP^1$.
-McKinnon put forward a conjecture \cite[Conj.~2.7]{McK} on these constants, predicting that whenever $x\in X(k)$ and the approximation constant $\alpha_v(x;L)$ is finite, a sequence of ``best approximations''~\cite[Def.~2.5]{McK} can be found along a rational curve $C$; that is, there is a sequence $(y_n)_{n\in \NN}\subseteq C(k)$ with $d_v(x,y_n)\to 0$ and
+Putting the exponent on the distance makes this homogeneous in the line bundle $L$ among other similarities with \emph{Seshadri constants} \cite[\S3]{McK-Roth}, and a smaller approximation constant means that a point is easier to approximate.
+K.~Roth's Theorem can then be interpreted as giving the answer for $X=\PP^1$: it is $1$ for rational points, and $1/2$ for algebraic points defined over $\overline{k}\cap k_v$.
+McKinnon put forward a conjecture \cite[Conj.~2.7]{McK} on these constants, predicting that whenever $x\in X(k)$ and the approximation constant $\alpha_v(x;L)$ is finite, a sequence of ``best approximations''~\cite[Def.~2.5]{McK} can be found along a rational curve $C$; that is, there is a sequence $(y_n)_{n\in \NN}\subseteq C(k)$ with $d_v(x,y_n)\to 0$ and for any $\varepsilon>0$,

-Evidence for this conjecture is underpinned by the fact~\cite[\S\,7.4]{serre-mordell} going back to Siegel~\cite{Siegel} that the approximation constant along any curve of positive genus is infinite.
+Evidence for this conjecture is underpinned by the fact~\cite[\S\,7.3~2nd Thm, \S\,7.4]{serre-mordell} going back to Siegel~\cite{Siegel} that the approximation constant along any curve of positive genus is infinite.